 Stop thinking about it, the questions like ‘Can a roofing company waive the deductible?’ are troublesome and may lead you to jail.
 You have to be careful while choosing a contractor for your roofing.
-Corey & Corey have been in the roofing business for over 40 years now, we can assure you that for us, our reputation and quality of service matters the most.
+Corey & Corey has been in the roofing business for over 40 years now, we can assure you that for us, our reputation and quality of service matters the most.
 We pride ourselves on having one of the highest customer satisfaction ratings in the Cape Cod region.

-Behind this result is our sheer effort to provide best-in-class roofing services to our clients, our industry-leading material, and business ethics.
+Behind this result is our sheer effort to provide best-in-class roofing services to our clients, our industry-leading material, and our business ethics.
 Yes, we’re a legit and registered roofing company that won’t promise you any waived deductible, but what we do promise is a top-notch roofing service with the finest materials.

 At last, I got to say that home is your prime investment.
 Please make sure no one does damage to your property and ensures quality workmanship is undertaken by a company with honor.
 If you’re looking for an authentic roofer then contact Corey & Corey Roofers or call us at 508-775-8240 for a free estimate.
 We don’t cut corners or use cheap material.
 We’re here only to make you feel good about your home!